hoodiehq/hoodie-css/README.md

 ### Sass

-* Use 1 space between your selector and the opnening curly brace.
+* Use 1 space between your selector and the opening curly brace.
 * Use breakpoints with `@include breakpoint()` from the `_breakpoints.scss` inside your declaration.
 * Do not add arbitrary new breakpoints.
 * Always set breakpoints in `em`.